tijnski/PresearchBookmark/README.md

 # 🔎 Search with Presearch   <img src="IMG_9189.png" alt="Shortcuts Icon" width="35" height="35">

 This repository provides a simple guide and code to add a **Presearch Shortcuts** to your browser (Safari on IOS).
-The Bookmark allows you to quickly search using Presearch, a privacy-focused search engine.
+The Bookmark & Widget allows you to quickly search using Presearch, a privacy-focused search engine.

 ## 🚀 Features